-The aim of the pilot is to maximise the potential of numerate and ambitious students (starting in Year 7), by nurturing and challenging them until they leave school.
+The aim of the pilot is to maximise the potential of ambitious students (starting in Year 7), by nurturing and challenging them until the end of Key Stage 4.
 Students involved in the project will be developing a set of mathematical skills and a passion for the subject that will enable them to earn places on STEM degree courses at the best universities.

 The Top-Top Set Maths project was started by author Simon Singh and the charity Good Thinking.

 We are very grateful to our donors – John Lyon’s Charity, Winton Philanthropies, London Mathematical Society and Emmanuel College (Cambridge University) – for their generous support.